Standing spin-wave mode structure and linewidth in partially disordered perpendicularly magnetized sub-micron Permalloy disc arrays: Conclusion

+The standing spin wave mode structure and linewidth broadening in a series of closely packed trigonal sub-micron diameter disc arrays in the perpendicularly magnetized state was investigated using broaband ferromagnetic resonance.
+Comparison of measurements to theory over a wide range of frequencies allowed deviations of the mode structure from that of an isolated disc to be identified.
+These deviations revealed the importance of array ordering to the absolute size of the demagnetizing factors.
+Deviations from the expected frequency differences between the first and second modes suggested that dynamic dipole coupling between discs was important to the mode structure.
+The relative values of demagnetizing fields for successive modes were essentially unaffected by degradation of the array symmetry.

+Anomalously large linewidth broadenings were observed close to the out-of-plane demagnetizing fields of the arrays.
+The increased severity of this broadening in the second radial mode compared to the first suggests that the broadening is the result of the static magnetization configuration of the discs.
+The effect was more severe in less ordered arrays, suggesting that the increase in linewidth was the result of both the canting of local magnetic moments, and of the distribution of the canting across the partially disordered array.

-The theory for FMR modes in isolated, perpendicularly magnetized discs presented here was first applied to sub-micron discs in Ref. \onlinecite{Kakazeietal2004}, and is based on the dipole-exchange theory of spin wave spectra in unrestricted in-plane magnetic films \cite{KalinkosandSlavin1986, Kalinkosetal1990} and a method of the calculation of demagnetising fields in nonellipsoidal bodies. \cite{JosephandSchlomann1965} This model does not take into account the interaction between elements in a closely packed array and therefore does not take into account the effects of disorder in that array.
-Such effects are expected to manifest in experiment as deviations from the predictions made with this model.
+The theory for FMR modes in isolated, perpendicularly magnetized discs was first applied to sub-micron discs by Kakazei \emph{et al} in Ref \cite{Kakazeietal2004}, and is based on the dipole-exchange theory of spin wave spectra in unrestricted in-plane magnetic films \cite{KalinkosandSlavin1986,Kalinkosetal1990} and a method of the calculation of demagnetizing fields in nonellipsoidal bodies \cite{JosephandSchlomann1965}.
+This model does not take into account the interaction between elements in a closely packed array and therefore does not take into account the effects of disorder in that array.

 In this theory, the finite radius $R$ of the disc is considered to allow only discrete values of the in-plane wave vector: $k \rightarrow k_m,~m = 1, 2, 3...$.
-The nonellipsoidal geometry of the disc means that the demagnetising field inside the dot is inhomogeneous, with the internal bias field becoming a function of the disc radius $\rho$.
+The nonellipsoidal geometry of the disc means that the demagnetizing field inside the dot is inhomogeneous, with the internal bias field becoming a function of the disc radius $\rho$.
 The strong dipolar pinning at the disc edges produces dipolar eigenmodes with zeroth-order Bessel function profiles: